Collecting data using the Dropdown component #

 This is how it looks for your responder on the mobile app.

 By pressing the Dropdown arrow to the right of --Select-- the interviewee must make a choice from the list provided.
-If their preferred pastime is not on the list, Skip logic has again been used to link the choice ‘Other’ with an Edit component where they can say what they do to relax.
+If their preferred pastime is not on the list, Skip logic has again been used to link the choice ‘Other’ with an Edit component where they can enter text to say what they do to relax.

 The Dropdown component is very easy to use both for the administrator creating the form and the responder collecting data on the ground.
 You can also view the full list of the components and their uses within the NestForms app.